Preserving Peppers in Vinegar and Salt

 This post may contain affiliate links, view our disclosure policy for details.

 Preserving peppers in vinegar and salt is super easy.
 It takes minutes to put this dish together and it’s a great way to preserve peppers.
-It takes a few days to ferment and once it’s ready it’s a healthy and tasty snack or an addition to salads or sandwiches.
+Let the jar ferment for a few days and once it’s ready it’s a healthy and tasty snack or an addition to salads or sandwiches.

 One of my favorite varieties of peppers to grow in the summer garden is Lunchbox peppers.
 They are relatively easy to grow and each plant produces a ton of peppers.